The Nest

 • Control: A trust provides greater control over asset distribution.
 You can set specific conditions for distribution and appoint a trustee to manage your assets if you become incapacitated.

-• Cost: Establishing a trust can be an expensive endeavor.
+• Cost: Establishing a trust can be expensive.
 So it’s essential to weigh these expenses against the potential benefits.
 Additionally, transferring your house into a trust might have tax implications that you should consider.

 Benefits of putting a house in a trust